 The Oasis Restaurant has a 35 year history in the same location.
 Over the years there have been several changes in services offered.
 Some reviewers have panned the food, however our party was pleased with the quality of our meals.
 A series of steps was required to get to our tables, but ground level tables are available.

-The Indiana Grand Casino is 20 minutes from downtown Indianapolis in the center of the state.
-When you get your Club Centaur players card and are 50 and over you are tagged a “Golden Gamer”.
+The Indiana Grand Racing Casino is 20 minutes from downtown Indianapolis in the center of the state.
+When you get your Caesars Entertainment Total Rewards players card and are 50 and over you are tagged a “Golden Gamer”.
 Mondays are the best days for seniors at this popular casino.

 On Mondays “Golden Gamers” get the Grand Buffet for half price.
-This is a great deal, especially for the lunch buffet (open 11 to 3).
+This is a great deal, especially for the lunch buffet (open 11 to 4).
 It is a full buffet with a great variety of foods.
 Half price makes the meal about $7.00 and includes your drink.
-You get half price for dinner, but it will be about twice the lunch price, but will have more selections of entrees.
+You get half price for dinner starting at 4, but it will be about twice the lunch price, but will have more selections of entrees.

-You do not have to gamble to get your free Centaur Club card.
+You do not have to gamble to get your free Total Rewards players card card.
 Take advantage of the great buffet discounts on Mondays.
-There is plenty of RV parking, with 24 hour shuttles to and from your rig.
+Swipe your player’s card at one of the kiosks and get your 1/2 price coupon.
+Oh, and there is plenty of RV parking, with 24 hour shuttles to and from your rig.
 For information visit the Indiana Grand Racing and Casino website.

 Sher and I found a great place in New Orleans to both have a great meal and to listen to some fabulous live jazz music.
 We had been to the Market and another live music bar ( see that story here) and decided we wanted to get something to eat.
 I had seen The Maison on the web, so I recognized the sign.